Mahitechlead/Stock-Market-Forecast/README.md

 ## Mahi Saxena

 # About the Contributers
-## Kriti Dwivedi ,  Mahi Saxena , Akshay Pratap Singh , Aditya Verma , Anuj Katiyar
+## Kriti Dwivedi , Akshay Pratap Singh , Aditya Verma , Anuj Katiyar

 A tech enthusiast and aspiring professional in the field of High-Frequency Trading (HFT) and consultancy.
 Connect with me on: